xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

 Facebook eCommerce module uploads your products to Facebook Catalog automatically and syncs the product data always keeping the catalog up-to-date.
 Let's check what you need to do to make use of it.

+### Install the Facebook eCommerce module

-1. Install the Facebook eCommerce module as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}
+Install the module as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}

   ![xc5_fecommerce_module_in_mktplce.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/xc5_fecommerce_module_in_mktplce.png)

 Once installed the module will become available in the **Sales Channels** > **Facebook E-Commerce** section of the store admin area.
 Also, each product will gain an _Add to Facebook product feed_ setting in the Marketing section on the product details page that is enabled by default.
 All products with the enabled _Add to Facebook product feed_ setting will be automatically added to the product feed and uploaded to your Facebook Catalog.

+### Configure the module

-2. Configure the module on the **Sales Channels** > **Facebook E-Commerce** section of the store admin area
+  You can configure the Facebook e-Commerce module in the **Sales Channels** > **Facebook E-Commerce** section of the store admin area

   ![xc5_fecommerce_settings.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/xc5_fecommerce_settings.png)